simonwsesuraj/simonwsesuraj/README.md

 # 🚀 What I Build

-I mainly work across four areas:

-### 🤖 Artificial Intelligence

-Building applications that use intelligent systems to solve practical problems.

-**Areas of interest:**

-* AI-powered applications
-* Intelligent assistants
-* Recommendation systems
-* AI automation
-* Predictive applications
+My main focus is **Artificial Intelligence and Full Stack Development**.

+Within Artificial Intelligence, my learning and project work mainly covers **Machine Learning and Deep Learning**.

 ---

+## 🤖 Artificial Intelligence

+Building intelligent and data-driven applications to solve practical problems.

 ### 🧠 Machine Learning

-Developing predictive models from real-world datasets.
+Machine Learning is a major area within Artificial Intelligence where I work with data to build predictive models.

 **Areas of interest:**